The Werewolf (1956 film): Plot

 A disheveled man in a suit wanders down the main street of the small, rural town of Mountaincrest on a winter's night.
-He goes into a bar, telling the bartender that he doesn't know who or where he is.
+He goes into a bar, telling the bartender that he does not know who or where he is.
 Local thug Joe Mitchell demands his money as he leaves.
 As the two men struggle in an alleyway, Ma Everett sees only four legs sticking out onto the sidewalk but hears an animal snarling.
 Two of the legs go limp.
 Someone- or something- steps out of the alley.
 She screams, and it runs off into the darkness.

 Sheriff Jack Haines takes Joe's body to Dr. Jonas Gilchrist and nurse Amy Standish.
 Gilchrist notes that the wounds seem inflicted by a wild animal, but Ma described not an animal but "a thing."
 Jack organizes a posse to find the creature.

 Jack brings Deputy Ben Clovey to Gilchrist's office.
 Ben has been attacked by "the thing."
 He describes it haltingly to Jack: "Maybe it had hands covered with hair... or maybe it had paws like a wolf... but it wasn't all wolf...
 I didn't have much time to see."
 Jack declares that a werewolf attacked Ben.
 Gilchrist and Amy conclude that Jack is correct.

 The disheveled man arrives at Gilchrist's office.
-After an automobile accident, he can recall being to two doctors- he doesn't know who or where they are.
-He's tormented by what's happening to him.
+After an automobile accident, he can recall being to two doctors- he does not know who or where they are.
+He is tormented by what is happening to him.
 He says he killed Joe, then flees when Amy attempts to give him a sedative, exclaiming, "Those other doctors did something to me!"
 Amy phones the sheriff.